The Slaughter Yard: Significance in Latin American literature

-According to the American editor, translator and Borges collaborator Norman Thomas di Giovanni, "Esteban Echeverría’s El matadero, written towards the end of the 1830s, is chronologically the first work of Argentine prose fiction….
+According to the American editor, translator and Borges collaborator Norman Thomas di Giovanni, "Esteban Echeverría's El matadero, written towards the end of the 1830s, is chronologically the first work of Argentine prose fiction….
 Owing in part to its brevity – a mere 6,000 or so words – it may be the most studied school text in all Latin American literature.
 It is certainly known and acclaimed beyond the borders of Argentina."

 For Borges himself, who wrote a foreword to one edition, "In Echeverría's text there is a sort of hallucinatory realism, which can recall the great shadows of Hugo and Herman Melville".

-"If one text has exercised a decisive influence in Argentine literature and art, it seems to be The Slaughter Yard, spearhead of a large number of editions and studies, and seed of a still-prevailing movement where new readings and meanings are sought."

-A 1998 survey of U.S. universities found the work was required graduate reading at 73% of Ph.D.-granting Spanish faculties, the highest score for any Spanish American nineteenth century work of fiction.Brown and Johnson obtained results for the 56 top-rated faculties.
-(They mistakenly classified El matadero as a novel instead of a short story, but it would have scored top in either category.)
+A 1998 survey of U.S. universities found the work was required graduate reading at 73% of Ph.D.-granting Spanish faculties, the highest score for any Spanish American nineteenth century work of fiction.

 Echeverría's oeuvre extends to five printed volumes, but his literary prestige chiefly depends on this single short story.